Scaly-foot gastropod: Conservation measures and threats

 The Solitaire Vent Field falls within the exclusive economic zone of Mauritius, while the other two sites are within Areas Beyond National Jurisdiction (commonly known as the high seas) under the authority of the International Seabed Authority, which has granted commercial mining exploration licenses for both.
-The Kairei Vent Field is under a license to Germany (2015-2030), the Longqi Vent Field to China (2011-2026).
+The Kairei Vent Field is under a license to Germany (2015–2030), the Longqi Vent Field to China (2011–2026).
 As of 2017, no conservation measures are proposed or in place for any of the three sites.

-It has been listed as endangered species in the IUCN Red List of Threatened Species since July 4, 2019.
+It has been listed as an endangered species in the IUCN Red List of Threatened Species since July 4, 2019.